-Sri Kapileshwara Swami Temple - Located in Tirupati, Chittoor district of Andhra Pradesh this place carries an amazing spiritual charm that reverberates all around it.
+3. Sri Kapileshwara Swami Temple.
+Located in Tirupati, Chittoor district of Andhra Pradesh, this place carries an amazing spiritual charm that reverberates all around it.
 The idol inside the temple is believed to be installed by the Kapila Muni himself.
 Due to this, Lord Shiva is also known as the Kapileswara.
 It is interesting to know that this temple also celebrates the Tirupati festival with great pomp and show.

-Tirupati is an amazing travel destination majorly known for its religious flavours.
+Tirupati is an amazing travel destination, majorly known for its religious flavours.
 Thus, those who have a spiritual bend in their thought process are bound to like this place a lot.
-From Delhi, Bengaluru, Mumbai and Kolkata Tirupati is located at an approximate distance of 2,162 km, 253 km, 1,230 km, 1,639 km respectively.
+From Delhi, Bengaluru, Mumbai and Kolkata, Tirupati is located at an approximate distance of 2,162, 253, 1,230, and 1,639 km respectively.
 Let's discuss, how you can reach Tirupati via the following routes.

 By Air.
 Chennai International Airport (MAA) is the primary airport situated at an approximate distance of 90-100 km from here.
 According to the data, in the fiscal year of 2018-2019, this airport handled a giant numeric figure of 22 million passengers.
 It is also considered as the third busiest airport when it comes to handling international traffic as well as the cargo capacity.

-Many airlines like Air India, Vistara, Indigo operate to and fro this airport on a frequent basis connecting places like Delhi, Vellore, Puducherry, Visakhapatnam, Coimbatore and many other cities.
-After deboarding at the airport, you can easily take a cab or some other means of transportation to reach your respective destination.
+Many airlines like Air India, Vistara, Indigo, and others operate to and fro this airport on a frequent basis connecting places like Delhi, Vellore, Puducherry, Visakhapatnam, Coimbatore, etc. After deboarding at the airport, you can easily take a cab or some other means of transportation to reach your respective destination.

-You can also rely on interstate buses to reach your destination here.
-Yes, buses are quite a safe as well as affordable option to reach here.
-From Madurai, Coimbatore and Mysuru you can travel here at affordable prices (approximate) like Rs.1100, Rs.940 and Rs.1,000-1,500 respectively.
+You can also rely on interstate buses to reach your destination here as buses are quite a safe as well as affordable option to reach here.
+From Madurai, Coimbatore and Mysuru you can travel here at affordable prices.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here